 Chinese herbal Medicine is part of a process that helps you to restore balance.
 When you think about herbal therapy, think in terms of a changing forest.
 Different plants grow at different times under different conditions and so it is with your body’s need for herbs.
 When we apply herbs as part of your treatment prescription we do it for the environmental condition of your body as it is at the time of treatment.
 When we use herbs as part of our treatment protocol, we do so for a week or so and then we will want to review how your inner environment is changing and whether it is time to modify our approach or introduce a different herbal formulation.
 The bottom line here is that you are a dynamic body that is asking for dynamic and individually attuned herbal support.

 At Thirdpathway Acupuncture, many of the herbal formulations will be in the form of patent formulae that are delivered in tablet format.
 I can also build custom formulations that will be delivered as a powder that you will mix and drink as a tea.

 There is a well-known adage that we are what we eat.
 Consequently, most of us are aware that part of well-being includes being mindful of both diet and exercise.
 You will have noticed in your intake form that you were asked several questions about your diet.
 What and when you eat reveals a lot about what your body craves and how your body functions.
 As part of working with you to find optimal well-being, we will discuss what foods can be used to support your journey.
-In many ways nutrition is a side-branch of the herbal modality; indeed many of the herbs we use in our formulations are derived from common elements of a regular diet.
+In many ways nutrition is the root from which we derive the herbal modality; indeed many of the herbs we use in our formulations are derived from common elements of a regular diet.

 As a famous Taoist sage once said: "The skillful use of food is far superior to medicine"